srtmcoursera/SamsungGalaxyS/README.md

 This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.

 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

+### Analysis and cleaning of the dataset

+Analysis of the dataset is carried on by the 'run_analysis.R' script, calling higher level function:

+        run_analysys()

+What this function does is to perform the analysis and cleaning process of the Samsung Galaxy S data set, following steps described next:

+1. For the test data set, reads subject IDs, activity IDs, measurement data, and combines them by columns as a single data set.

+2. For the train data set, reads subject IDs, activity IDs, measurement data, and combines them by columns as a single data set.

+3. Combines both test and train data to create one single data set.

+4. Sets the original column names for the subject IDs, activity IDs, and measurement data.

+5. Extracts only the measurements on the mean and standard deviation for each measurement of the dataset.

+6. Decodes dataset activity IDs to their corresponding activity labels.

+7. Modifies dataset labels to be more appropiate/descriptive.

+8. Creates a tidy data set from the given data, with the average of each variable for each activity and each subject.

+9. Returns this cleaned dataset.